chiostro/sign-pdf-termux/README.md

  Example sh signpdf.sh document.pdf signed.png 2 2 30 +130+1610

 ## Usage
-Bash script  can run without parameters, for default as test, it will overwrite the original pdf in the folder with the signature of Napoleone, printing a new file with the suffix "signed_".
+Bash script  can run without parameters.
+For default as test, it will overwrite the original pdf in the folder with the signature of Napoleone, printing a new file with the suffix "signed_".
 For the porpose:
 Make a picture of you signature, move the picture to download folder of mobile, copy your dounloaded document pdf file and signature.jpg from /storage/emulated/0/Download/ to  ~/sign-pdf-termux , if PDf has 2 pages and signature must go on the second, e.g.: